 The Case Against Taking It Away

-The phone may be the last piece of independence your parent has.
+The phone may be the last piece of independence your loved one has.

-Think about what it represents to her.
-She can pick it up and call you.
-She can reach you when she needs you.
-She is not entirely dependent, not entirely without agency, not entirely cut off from the person she loves most.
-That matters — not just symbolically, but functionally.
+Think about what it represents to them.
+They can pick it up and call you.
+They can reach you when they needs you.
+They is not entirely dependent, not entirely without agency, not entirely cut off from the person they loves most.
+That matters, not just symbolically, but functionally.
 The feeling of having some control, some ability to reach out, is one of the things that reduces the pervasive anxiety of dementia.

 Take the phone away and you take that away.
 You may reduce the calls.
-You will very likely increase the agitation, the distress, the sense of abandonment.
-Dementia doesn't resolve the need for connection — it intensifies it.
+You will very likely increase the agitation, the distress, the sense of abandonment that dementia separation anxiety creates.
+Dementia doesn't resolve the need for connection, it intensifies it.
 Remove the outlet and the need doesn't disappear.
 It just has nowhere to go.

-There is also this: if she is living at home or in a setting where she might need to reach emergency services, removing the phone removes a safety net.
+There is also this: if they is living at home or in a setting where they might need to reach emergency services, removing the phone removes a safety net.
 You may create a situation where a real emergency can't be reported.

 And there is the guilt of it.
-The removal of the phone is something she will experience as loss — perhaps over and over, each time she tries to call and can't.
-She may not remember why she can't reach you.
-She may interpret it as abandonment, as you not wanting to hear from her, as something she has done wrong.
+The removal of the phone is something they will experience as loss, perhaps over and over, each time they tries to call and can't.
+They may not remember why they can't reach you.
+They may interpret it as abandonment, as you not wanting to hear from them, as something they has done wrong.
 That is a significant harm.

 What Most Families Find